brianium/old-site/_posts/2012-09-03-algebra-basics-with-scala.md

 }
 {% endhighlight %}

-This test gave me an excuse to showcase scala.math's `pow` function, as well as practice this classic Algebra tactic.
+This test gave me an excuse to showcase scala.math's `pow` function, as well as practice this classic algebra tactic.

 * * *